 Following 12+ months of pandemic-induced lockdowns, restrictions are lifting in most places and vaccination rates are steady.
 With this in mind, and after enduring such a difficult time (not to mention staring at the same four walls for so long), people across the world are eager to travel again.
 Travel advertisers now have a major opportunity to seize this momentum—and a key way to do this is to refocus on the benefits of cross-platform TV.

-Now, more than a year later, this vertical is well-positioned to thrive as the desire to travel returns to pre-pandemic rates.
+Now, in mid-2021, this vertical is well-positioned to thrive as the desire to travel returns to pre-pandemic rates.
 In the U.S. alone, over 60% of adults are planning domestic trips this summer—mirroring levels prior to COVID-19.
 A recent eMarketer article also noted this enthusiasm, adding that marketers willing to offer discounts and incorporate local strategies will likely have an advantage throughout the year.
 This plays into why cross-platform TV is immensely valuable to travel advertisers.
 TV’s reach is unparalleled, across screens and platforms, allowing travel brands to target and engage with the “right” audiences (at the household, local and national levels) that will be most receptive to their offerings.

 During TVSquared’s virtual summit, TV Transformed, TV’s integral role in travel advertisers’ media mix was echoed by Stephanie Trivass, Head of ATL Advertising at Secret Escapes, a member-based luxury travel provider.
 She explained that, in light of the global pandemic, the variation in the brand’s media mix has accelerated.
 Notably, Secret Escapes has leaned more into CTV for extending reach and driving business outcomes, while still utilizing linear.
 She stressed, “[Especially in light of the global pandemic], we’re hyper-aware that flexibility and adaptability are super important.”